Makgeolli: Names

 Because of its cloudy appearance, makgeolli is also called takju, meaning "opaque wine", as opposed to the refined, transparent cheongju.
 Another name for makgeolli is nongju, reflecting the traditional popularity of the beverage among farmers.

 English nickname

 In 2010, the South Korean Ministry for Food, Agriculture, Forestry, and Fisheries announced "drunken rice" as the winning entry in a competition to find an English nickname for makgeolli.
-"Makcohol" (makgeolli + alcohol) and "Markelixir" (makgeolli + elixir) were among the runners-up.
+Koju, Kori, Soolsool, McKorea, Rainydaywine, Makcohol and Makelixir were other contenders.
 The five-member panel reasoned that the chosen name would communicate the product's identity as a rice liquor and evoke associations with its ambassadors, the popular Korean hip-hop group Drunken Tiger.
 This met with a cool reception from the Korean public, with objections relating to translation of the noun makgeolli, felt to be unnecessary, and to the negative connotations of the word "drunken".

 Scottish band Colonel Mustard & The Dijon 5, playing at the inaugural DMZ Peace Train Festival in 2018, called makgeolli 'Fight Milk', or 'Korean Buckfast'.